What is a DMARC Failure Report? | EasyDMARC

 Best Practices for DMARC Failure Reporting

 If you choose multiple URIs to get your DMARC failure reports, your DMARC record will happily comply.
-Depending on how many emails fail DMARC in your ecosystem, the result could ba an onslaught of reports in a matter of minutes.
-Going through all of them is almost impossible by human standards, but you can put some measure of control in place to limit the reporting process.
+Depending on how many emails fail DMARC in your ecosystem, the result could ba an onslaught of reports in minutes.
+Going through all of them is almost impossible by human standards, but you can put some control in place to limit the reporting process.
 These are some of the best strategies for handling failure reports:

 Limit Sending the Report Only to the First Recipient